Instruction Attributes#

 When the generality of arbitrary attribute expressions is not required,

-expression can be used, which allows
+the simpler set_attr expression can be used, which allows

 specifying a string giving either a single attribute value or a list